-Our lives are greatly affected by weather.
+Our lives are greatly affected by the weather.
 No wonder weather forecast is such a hit on TV.
 But do you the most exciting facts about the weather?
 Like which place receives the most rain or what is the lowest temperature ever recorded?
 Read all the amazing weather and climate facts below.

-Interesting Weather Facts List
+Interesting Weather Facts List:

 The naming of hurricanes and tropical storms officially began in 1953.